devmachhi69/pandas-numpy-data-analysis/README.md

-# pandas-numpy-data-analysis
-A Jupyter Notebook demonstrating data manipulation and analysis using Pandas and NumPy libraries in Python.
-Includes examples of data cleaning, transformation, and basic statistical operations.
+# Pandas & NumPy Data Analysis

+This repository contains a Jupyter Notebook showcasing data analysis and manipulation using **Pandas** and **NumPy**.
+It demonstrates how to handle, clean, transform, and analyze datasets efficiently using these powerful Python libraries.

+##  Contents
+- Introduction to Pandas and NumPy
+- DataFrame creation and manipulation
+- Data cleaning and transformation
+- Descriptive statistics and operations
+- Example code snippets and explanations

+##  Technologies Used
+- Python 3.x
+- Pandas
+- NumPy
+- Jupyter Notebook